astarzinski/anki_automation_v1/README.md

 AnkiConnect's detailed documentation can be found here: https://foosoft.net/projects/anki-connect/

 In order to connect to Anki via API, Anki needs to be running on your computer.
-I would recommend **NOT having any decks active** as well as **NOT making any changes in the Anki user interface** while the program is running.
+I would recommend **NOT reviewing cards** as well as **NOT making any changes in the Anki user interface** while the program is running.

 I recommend:
 1) syncing your Anki with AnkiWeb prior to running the program